Colosseum Architecture Overview

 The architecture of the Roman Colosseum continued to evolve during the reign of King Domitian, the brother, and successor of King Titus.
 He oversaw the completion of the gallery and the Hypogeum, a series of underground tunnels and trapdoors beneath the arena.
 The gallery was designed to provide access to the games for the poor, women, and slaves, who were previously excluded from the event.
 Unlike the upper tiers of the Colosseum, which had seats, the gallery was a standing-room area that allowed more people to attend the annual games.
 The architecture of the Roman Colosseum, including the additions made during the reign of King Domitian, reflects the grandeur and extravagance of the Roman Empire.

-Must Read: Things to Do in Colosseum
+Must Read: Facts About Colosseum

 The Exterior Of Colosseum